-To send flowers in memory of George Wylie Phelps, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of George Wylie Phelps, please visit our Heartfelt Sympathies Store.

 George Wylie Phelps was born on April 25, 1938 in Kingsley, Iowa to Floyd and Helen (Wylie) Phelps.
 He was raised in Kingsley where he graduated from high school in 1956.
 He earned All-State football honors and was a state champion in both low and high hurdles.

 Following high school, George attended and graduated from Cornell College in Mt.
 Vernon, Iowa.
 He excelled at football, track and basketball.
 George was a national AP All-American fullback.
 His 99-yard touchdown from scrimmage is a record that still stands.
 Ultimately George was a 2nd round draft pick of the Denver Broncos in the 1960 pro football draft.